khalid-hussain/shaheen/chap21.md

 bitter realities.
 You know very well that no fortification can be captured by mere words."

-Moosa Bin Abi Ghassan thundered back and said, "Sit down.
+Musa Bin Abi Ghassan thundered back and said, "Sit down.
 You are the one guilty of ignoring the bitter realities not me!"

-But as soon as he sat down, a religious scholar stood up and said, "Moosa!
+But as soon as he sat down, a religious scholar stood up and said, "Musa!
 Suicide is not permitted in any religion.
 We are helpless and powerless in front of God's will.
 No one can wipe what destiny has written."

-Moosa's face was glowing with rage.
+Musa's face was glowing with rage.
 He said in a shivering voice:

 "You consider martyrdom to be suicide compared to a life of humiliation and slavery.
 This is nothing new.
 When Tariq had burned his ships at the shores of